-GVP "SAFE" is a totally non-toxic all purpose cleaner degreaser concentrate.
+GVP "SAFE" is a totally non-toxic all purpose cleaner and degreaser concentrate.
 It is an amazingly powerful non-toxic cleaner yet it is odorless and hypoallergenic.
 It cleans using a new technology undiscovered until now.
 GVP "SAFE" Non-Toxic Cleaner is just amazing!

 Contrary to popular belief, keeping your home clean and your family healthy does not require an arsenal of harsh toxic disinfectants and carcinogen laden cleaning agents.
 Some non-toxic cleaners work just as well or better.
 The cleaning industry is competitive and over time, more and more chemicals have been added to cleaning products to achieve appealing scents and lower costs.
 Unfortunately, this also translates into more harmful and potentially extremely dangerous ingredients.

 These ingredients damage our environment and pose serious health hazards to you and your family.
 Our GVP "SAFE" Non-toxic cleaner is an excellent solution to this problem.
 Commercial cleaners are advertised as powerful, easy to use products that will take care of any tough cleaning job with minimal effort.

 Most consumers are not aware that they are paying a high price for the perceived convenience.
 Consumers are exposing themselves to extremely toxic chemicals that can affect their skin, respiratory system, and overall health much more than they ever imagined.
 Some are so toxic that even one little sip can cause death.
 2 children a day die from accidental poisonings.
 Mixing chemical-based cleaning products can even release poisonous deadly gasses.